Recipes » Air Fryer Recipes » Air Fryer Beef Jerky

 • Remove beef from marinade and pat dry with paper towels.

-• Place beef strips in air fryer basket in a single layer – ensure it is not overlapping.
+• Place beef strips in air fryer basket in a single layer – ensure they are not overlapping.

 • Air fry beef strips until completely dehydrated.
-Set to air fry at 210°F (100°C) for two hours, then check the jerky.
+Set to air fry at 170°F/ 77°C for two hours, then check the jerky.
 If it is not completely dried out continue to air fry for 15-20 minute intervals until it is ready.
-It needs to reach 160°F/71°C [Note 2].

 • When the jerky is ready, allow to cool and store in an air tight container.